katamyra/Krish-GSOC-2025/README.md

 #### **3. Phase II: Backend Integration and Technical Investigation**

 The second phase aimed to replace the UI's mock data with live data from the backend by connecting to the **Apache Thrift API**.
-Unlike a traditional REST API, Thrift requires a code-generation step using a compiler.
-This process revealed several significant technical hurdles that highlighted the friction between legacy Thrift architecture and modern web development practices.
+Unlike a traditional REST API, Thrift requires a code-generation step using a compile, and while trying to integrate the react portal with this code-generation step, I found several significant technical hurdles that highlighted the overall friction between our current Thrift architecture and modern web development frameworks.

 * **Challenge 1: Compiler and Module Incompatibility:** Our **Vite-based** React application requires **ES Modules (ESM)** for its JavaScript modules.
-The official Thrift compiler, having not received significant updates in this area, generates code using the older **CommonJS** format.
-This makes it incompatible with our modern toolchain out-of-the-box.
+The issue with this is that the official Thrift compiler, having not received significant updates in this area, generates code using the older **CommonJS** format.
+This makes it incompatible with our modern Vite/React toolchain out-of-the-box.
-    * **Solution:** After extensive research, I located a specific commit on the Thrift source repository.
+    * **Solution:** After a lot of research, I located a specific commit on the Thrift source repository.
 By building the compiler from this exact source, I was able to generate ESM-compatible TypeScript code.
 The resulting code was generally functional, though occasionally "iffy," and required careful handling.

-* **Challenge 2: Browser vs. Server-Side JavaScript:** The generated Thrift client code was designed for a server-side Node.js environment and depended on core Node APIs not present in web browsers.
+* **Challenge 2: Browser vs. Server-Side JavaScript:** The generated Thrift client code was also designed for a server-side Node.js environment and depended on core Node APIs that are usually not present in web browsers.
-    * **Solution:** While manually modifying the auto-generated code was an option, it was deemed impractical and unmaintainable.
-The more realistic approach was to implement several **browser polyfills**.
+    * **Solution:** While manually modifying the auto-generated code was an option, it was pretty impractical and highlighted a bigger issue that we needed to solve down the line anyways.
+As a temporary measure, I implemented several **browser polyfills**.
 These polyfills successfully bridged the environmental gap, allowing the server-centric code to execute in the browser.

-* **Debugging Step - Local Test Server:** At this point, I was still unable to get proper connection with the server through my react portal.
-To verify the generated client code and the polyfills, I built a local Thrift test server in Python.
-I was able to stand up a fully functional version of the portal that successfully communicated with this local server.
-This crucial step proved that the client-side code was correct, isolating the remaining issues to the connection with the main production server.
+* **Debugging Step - Local Test Server:** At this point, I was still unable to get proper connection with the server through my react portal, and so to verify the generated client code and the polyfills, I built a local Thrift test server in Python.
+I was able to build up a fully functional version of the portal that successfully communicated with this local server.
+This was important because it proved that the client-side code was correct, meaning the remaining issues to the connection was with the main production server.

-* **Challenge 3: Network Protocol Mismatch:** The final and most critical blocker was the network protocol.
+* **Challenge 3: Network Protocol Mismatch:** The last blocker explaining the issues from above was the network protocol.
 The existing Airavata Thrift server communicates using the binary **`TSocket`** protocol, which worked well in its original PHP environment.
-However, for security reasons, web browsers are limited to making requests via **HTTP** and **WebSockets**.
-This fundamental protocol incompatibility makes a direct connection from the browser-based React app to the `TSocket` service impossible.
+However, for security reasons, web browsers are limited to making requests via **HTTP** and **WebSockets**, which leads to an incompatibility making direct connection from the browser-based React app to the `TSocket` service impossible.

 ---

 #### **4. Phase III: Future Direction, Architectural Pivot, and Current Work**

 The investigation in Phase II made it clear that a new backend strategy was required due to the legacy Thrift API's protocol and design flaws, or the server would have to be adapted to run on HTTP.
 Based on this and discussions with the community, I began design and development on a new, standalone API: the `admin-api-server`.
 The idea was that this API would provide a modern, RESTful endpoints API specifically for managing compute and storage resources, which could then be adapted over time to take up more responsibilities from the airavata-api.
-The benefit to this is that the API could be built with the user-based paradigm in mind.
+The benefit to this is that the API could be built with the user-based paradigm mentioned before in mind.

-However, as this work progressed, we decidede it was better to avoid architectural fragmentation and the operational overhead associated with adding a whole new separate API.
-I pivoted into instead adding a new version 2 api to the `research-service` API.
-This was a second, also complex architectural pivot which introduced a significant and nuanced engineering challenge because the work, architecture, and logic that had been designed for the standalone `admin-api-server` could not simply be copied over.
-Instead, it needed to be carefully **translated and adapted to work within the constraints of the `research-service`'s existing v1 architecture**.
+However, as this work progressed, we decided it was better to add a version 2 to the `research-service` API.
+This was a second, also complex architectural pivot which introduced more engineering because the architecture and code that had been designed for the standalone `admin-api-server` could not just be copied over.

 This translation effort is the core of my current work and involves several complexities:
-* **Reconciling Architectural Patterns:** The design patterns and assumptions of the new `admin-api-server` had to be reconciled with the established conventions and patterns already present in the `research-service`.
+* **Architectural Patterns:** The design patterns and assumptions of the new `admin-api-server` had to be adapted to the established conventions and patterns already present in the `research-service`.
-* **Integrating Data Models:** The new data models for compute and storage resources had to be carefully integrated into the existing persistence layer of the `research-service`, ensuring consistency and avoiding conflicts.
+* **Integrating Data Models:** The new data models for compute and storage resources had to be integrated with the `airavata-api` which has its own issues due to OpenJPA versioning issues.

 If you are more interested in the specific implementation details in the v2 API, feel free to take a look at the v2 API PR (linked below)!